zhenzhangca/Linux_Usage_Agent/README.md

 ## Architecture and Design
 1) Draw a cluster diagram with three Linux hosts, a DB, and angents
-2) Describe tables (no SQL code, just explain their usage)
+2) Describe tables (no SQL code, just explain their usage) Create two tables -- host_info and host_usage.
+Host_info is used to persist hardware specifications, and host_usage is used to persist server CPU and memory data.
-3) Describe scripts (no code, just explain their usage)
+3) Describe scripts (no code, just explain their usage) Create two scripts--host_info.sh and host_usage.sh.
+Host_info.sh is used to collect hardware information and persist data into host_info table.
+Host_usage.sh is used to collect CPU and memory data and persist data to the database.
+Meanwhile, this script will be called by a scheduler periodically(every minute).

 ## Usage
 1) how to init database and tables